Seagate/cortx/FAQs.md

 ##

-**Q:** Where can I get more technical information/resources regarding CORTEX?
+**Q:** Where can I get more technical information/resources regarding CORTX?

 **A:** Please refer to our [Technical Solution Brief](https://seagatetechnology.sharepoint.com/:b:/s/CORTX/EXOk7auiWGNPq2N3SuNb1nIBZl2rT_UhmgRbJ_IveOau-w?e=HmWlV2) and [this presentation](https://seagatetechnology.sharepoint.com/:p:/s/CORTX/Ec12Wmx1RoNKm1HqIaTA68oBoZ4tlK93hBqab0AiwQM6UQ?e=LPfxCl) from a CORTX architect for technical audiences.
 We will also be providing additional documentation over the next coming days.
 An easy way to make a contribution is to help us convert our existing technical documentation from binary formats (such as .docx and .pdf) to text formats (i.e. either Markdown or RestructuredText).
 ##